ESR-MBCL/MBCL/MBCLInstallations.md

 ### Summit sensor installation instructions

-## Mount Baker Crater Installation
+## Mount Baker Crater Rim Installation

 This installation is possibly the most difficult measurement of our array.
 When snow free, the crater soil temperature provides a rare ground truth for this dynamic microclimate of the Mount Baker climate system.
 Since its inception, we've *never* recovered this sensor.
 It is unlikely that you will encounter this sensor.
 If you do, **please leave it in place *if it is secure*.** If it is not secure, **Do not resecure it.** Please collect and return to us!
 Thank you!